JCP1 - A Java based DIY automaton!

 Hearing1 microphone on head - speech recognition with context switching grammars

-Wireless54 Mbit/s WLAN - uses internet through home network and runs VNC to view GUI
+Wireless54 Mbit/s WLAN - uses internet through home network and runs VNC server (to see user interface)

 Actuators2 servos for head pan/tilt